AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-cannot-use-advanced-options.md

 ---
-title: "Users: Cannot use advanced options when creating users"
+title: 'Users: Cannot use advanced options when creating users'
-description: "When a Workfront administrator is creating a user and attempts to use the advanced option, they cannot use the options, and they see an error message"
+description: When a Workfront administrator is creating a user and attempts to use the advanced option, they cannot use the options, and they see an error message
 hidefromtoc: yes
 feature: People Teams and Groups
+exl-id: 5862c4a3-e614-480d-bc30-4521def14164
 ---
 # Users: Cannot use advanced options when creating users

 >[!NOTE]